osilander/203.311/Week4/Week4.md

 Nice.

 Finally, let's next look quickly inside the files.
 However, we don't want to open them up - they're quite large.
 Instead, we use a simple terminal command, `head` (you could also use `less` or `tail`.
-You have encountered it previously:
+You have encountered them previously):
 ```bash
 # here we first have to use zcat, not cat, as the files are zipped.
 # We then pipe | the result to head (remember, this is the command used to